 Provide your new User Preferences Provider with a Name.

 Next, select your new User Preferences App for the App property.
-Assign each Field created in the last step with the appropriate property.
+Then, assign each Field created in the last step the appropriate property.

 Select OK to save this configuration.